The Unexplored Areas in Smart Switches Industry – a White Space Analysis

 The graph below gives you a birds-eye view of the number of patents filed in different application areas in recent times.

 The above chart also indicates the popular research areas and the areas where research is scarce.
 The highly popular research areas appear promising at the first look; however, it’s always good to turn the stone.

 So, let’s dive deep to find which areas are great to channelize research spending and have high ROI.

 Let’s first explore how patent filing in the smart switch technologies evolved over the past few years.
 Technology areas that are high in demand but have less patent filing represent potential white space in the domain.

 The chart below has the patent filing timeline of most used common components and most common application areas of smart switches –

 At present, there is less number of patents on the use of power line communication in smart switches.
 Patent filing in this area is growing and it can be explored for future potential.

-Similarly, the use of smart switches for power outlets, smart kitchen and window shades is relatively less explored.
-In the case of a smart kitchen, the patent filing has increased in recent time.
+Similarly, the use of smart switches for power outlets, smart kitchen, and window shades is relatively less explored.
+In the case of a smart kitchen, the patent filing has increased in recent times.
 This area, undoubtedly, has a lot of business potential as we will see many smart kitchen devices in the market soon.